QuestPDF/QuestPDF-Documentation/docs/quick-start.md

 ## Or watch a video created by our fantastic Community

-We are incredibly grateful to the YouTube community for their positive reviews and recommendations of the QuestPDF library.
-Your support is invaluable to us!
+We are incredibly grateful to the YouTube Community for their positive reviews and recommendations of the QuestPDF library.
+Your support and feedback are invaluable and motivate us to keep improving and expanding this project.
+Thank you for helping us grow and reach more developers!

 ### Nick Chapsas: The Easiest Way to Create PDFs in .NET